Map of the Balkans (Source: CIA World Factbook)

-USIP has been engaged in the Balkans since 1996, starting in Bosnia immediately after the signing of the Dayton Accords, and later expanding its activities to Kosovo, Serbia, Montenegro, and Macedonia.
+USIP was engaged in the Balkans from 1996-2010, starting in Bosnia immediately after the signing of the Dayton Accords, and later expanding its activities to Kosovo, Serbia, Montenegro and Macedonia.

 Current Situation